Skip to content

 See [CONTRIBUTING.md](../CONTRIBUTING.md) for full guidelines.

 This file costs very little to write.
-For anyone joining the project later — an engineer contributing their first documentation page, a new technical writer onboarding — it is the difference between confidence and confusion.
+For anyone joining the project later, an engineer contributing their first documentation page or a new technical writer onboarding, it is the difference between confidence and confusion.

 When structure exists: